Raptor3um/raptoreum/doc/init.md

 4d) CentOS

-Copy dashd.init to /etc/init.d/dashd.
-Test by running `service dashd start`.
+Copy raptoreumd.init to /etc/init.d/raptoreumd.
+Test by running `service raptoreumd start`.

-Using this script, you can adjust the path and flags to the dashd program by setting the DASHD and FLAGS environment variables in the file /etc/sysconfig/dashd.
+Using this script, you can adjust the path and flags to the raptoreumd program by setting the RAPTOREUMD and FLAGS environment variables in the file /etc/sysconfig/raptoreumd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X

-Copy org.dash.dashd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.dash.dashd.plist`.
+Copy org.raptoreum.raptoreumd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.raptoreum.raptoreumd.plist`.

-This Launch Agent will cause dashd to start whenever the user logs in.
+This Launch Agent will cause raptoreumd to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run dashd as the current user.
+NOTE: This approach is intended for those wanting to run raptoreumd as the current user.
-You will need to modify org.dash.dashd.plist if you intend to use it as a Launch Daemon with a dedicated dashcore user.
+You will need to modify org.raptoreum.raptoreumd.plist if you intend to use it as a Launch Daemon with a dedicated raptoreumcore user.

 5. Auto-respawn
 -----------------------------------